 For Thanksgiving a couple of years ago, I roasted a tray of carrots and beets and drizzled them with honey and my family loved them!
 So much so that my dad and step mom asked me how to make the honey roasted carrots and beets and began making them at home on weeknights.
 If you think you don't like certain vegetables, try roasting them.
 Roasted vegetables change the game.

 Just about every vegetable tastes good roasted in the oven.
 When you take the natural sweetness of vegetables like carrots and beets and drizzle them with a little honey, you just make your tastebuds dance a little bit more.

-A few nights ago, after making them for dinner to accompany crispy chicken thighs, my daughter said, "simple food really is the best."
+A few nights ago, after making them for dinner to accompany my stovetop chicken thighs, my daughter said, "simple food really is the best."
 I whole-heartedly agree!
 Like I always say, it doesn't have to be complicated or fancy to be delicious.